awsdocs/amazon-route53-docs/doc_source/query-logs.md

 ## Stopping Query Logging<a name="query-logs-deleting-configuration"></a>

-If you want Amazon Route 53 to stop sending query logs to CloudWatch Logs, perform the following procedure to delete the query logging configuration\.
+If you want Amazon Route 53 to stop sending query logs to CloudWatch Logs, perform the following procedure to delete the query logging configuration\. <a name="query-logs-deleting-configuration-procedure"></a>

 **To delete a query logging configuration**